 Dr. Ivo Steininger

-Empirical research in the competence-paradigm, after focussing on learners, is of late more and more interested in the role of the teacher (cf. Gnutzmann/Königs/Küster 2014).
-In the domain of TEFL, research is predominantly focussing on the first phase of teacher education (cf. Legutke/Schart 2016).
-Since competencies of English teacher trainees (second phase) have not yet been empirically modelled, the presented study employs qualitative methods and aims at identifying (sub-)components of TEFL-competences.
-The objective is to generate a structural framework by integrating coexisting models and descriptors to be found in the Standards Lehrerbildung, (KMK 2004) and the European Portfolio for Language Teachers in Training (EPOSTL) (Council of Europe 2007).
+Though typically focused on learners, empirical research on the competence-paradigm is gaining interest in the role of the teacher as well (cf. Gnutzmann/Königs/Küster 2014).
+Within the field of TEFL, current research is predominantly focussing on the first phase of teacher education (cf. Legutke/Schart 2016).
+Since competences of English teacher trainees (second phase) have not yet been empirically modelled, the presented explorative study employs qualitative methods to identify components of TEFL-competences and to generate a structural framework by integrating coexisting models and descriptors of the Standards Lehrerbildung, (KMK 2004) and the European Portfolio for Language Teachers in Training (EPOSTL) (Council of Europe 2007).

-• Which textual clues hint at competencies development?
+- Which textual clues hint at competence development?

-• How does competencies development change over time within the sample?
+- How does competence development change over time within the sample?

 Timeline for Data Collection